nomadxxxx/mpvlock/README.md

    - Follow the on-screen menu to install mpvlock (option 1) or select a theme (options 2-7).
    - Themes are installed to `~/.config/mpvlock/themes/`, and the configuration is updated accordingly.

+### In development
+- [ ] On-click features for labels (incl font change on hover)
+- [ ] Dropdown boxes (to support theme switching / script selection)
+- [ ] Support for random theme or background on load
+- [ ] Progress bar for playerctl widgets and script
+- [ ] Better handing of multi-monitor setups

 ### Contributing

 Contributions are welcome!
-Please submit issues or pull requests to the upstream repository (if available).
+Please submit any issues or pull requests.
-License

-mpvlock is licensed under the BSD License.
+mpvlock is a hyprlock fork licensed under the BSD License.
 See the LICENSE file for details.